 Linear topographical features observed on topographical maps and aerial photos are often associated with faults.
-These are high permeability zones in bedrock that have become preferential pathways of GW flow.
-This enhances subsurface weathering and erosion, leading to the formation of linear topographic patterns such as quasi-linear ridges, valleys and stream channels.
-An excellent example may be the topographic patterns on the southwestern shoreline of Lake Davis.
+These are high permeability zones in bedrock formations that have become preferential pathways of GW flow.
+This enhances subsurface weathering and erosion, leading to the formation of linear topographic patterns such as quasi-linear ridges, valleys, and stream channels.
+Excellent examples are the NE trending linear topographic patterns intersecting the southwestern shoreline of Lake Davis, and the canyon of the Middle Fork of the Feather River (MFFR) between Portola and Clio.